A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Notations and Main Results

 \end{theorem}

-\begin{remark} We can extend this result to the case where the symmetric jump rate $p(\cdot)$ has any finite support and the case where red particles are removed if they jump to the left of the tagged particle with a distance $D \geq 1$.
+\begin{remark}\begin{enumerate} \item We can extend this result to the case where the symmetric jump rate $p(\cdot)$ has any finite support and the case where red particles are removed if they jump to the left of the tagged particle with a distance $D \geq 1$.
 There is a unique (implicit) speed for the tagged particle.
-The main assumptions are that $D<\infty$ and $q(\cdot)$ has only right jumps. \end{remark}
+The main assumptions are that $D<\infty$ and $q(\cdot)$ has only right jumps. \item The speed formula \eqref{Eq: LLN for X_t} does not involve the parameter $p_1$.
+In fact, the large deviation rate function does not involve $p_1$ either, see \eqref{eq: rate function for joint} and \eqref{eq: rf from contraction principle}.
+This is special when $p(\cdot)$, $q(\cdot)$ satisfy assumptions A1, A2. \end{enumerate} \end{remark}

-The second theorem says if the tagged particle has a large enough speed, the displacement $X_t$ satisfies a functional central limit theorem: \begin{theorem} Under the assumption of Theorem \ref{Thm: LLN for X_t}, and if further, the speed $m$ is strictly larger than the drift $w$,
+The second theorem says that if the tagged particle has a large enough speed, the displacement $X_t$ satisfies a functional central limit theorem: \begin{theorem} Under the assumption of Theorem \ref{Thm: LLN for X_t}, and if further, the speed $m$ is strictly larger than the drift $w$,

 then there is a $\sigma >0$, such that under $\mathbb{P}^{\mu_\rho,d}$,

 where $B_t$ is a standard Brownian motion. \end{theorem}